 |Top Previous Next|

-Report Version: Many reports offer both a summary and a detail version of the report.
-The summary version provides a condensed version of the report, while the detail version provides more comprehensive information.
-Each report will default to print the summary version of the report.
-To print the detail version, simply select the Detail option.
+Report Format: Many reports offer both a summary and a detail version of the report.
+The summary version typically provides a more condensed version of the report, while the detail version provides more comprehensive information.
+Most reports will default to print the summary format of the report.
+To print the detail version, simply select the Detail format option.